 The IBIA World Congress is the largest gathering of international professionals working in the field of brain injury.

 PINK Concussions is so honored to have PINK 3 - The 3rd PINK Concussions International Conference on Female Brain Injury including Concussion - on Sunday, April 2, as a post-conference day, at the 2017 IBIA World Brain Injury Congress in New Orleans, LA.

 The Military Keynote Speaker will be Katherine Helmick, MS, CRNP, ANP-BC, CNRN, Deputy Director, Defense and Veterans Brain Injury Center (DVBIC).
 The Civilian Keynote Speaker will be announced soon.

-Register now to the 12th World Congress and add the Post-congress to take advantage of this special session, never before presented at the World Congress.
+Register now for the 12th World Congress and add our Post-congress event to take advantage of this special session, never before presented at the World Congress.